mcbarros/isp-monitor/README.md

 This project uses [lefthook](https://github.com/evilmartians/lefthook) to manage git hooks.
 Just run `lefthook install` after the `bundle install` to set every thing up.

+You also need `yarn` installed to the javascript and css build work.
+To run the application in dev use `bin/dev`.

 ## License

 The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).